Performance of FBK VUV-HD3 and HPK VUV4 SiPMs in the Light-only Liquid Xenon (LoLX) Detector: Optical Simulation Framework

 Independent measurements from Ref.~\cite{Lv:2019res} indicate that the specular reflectivity of HPK VUV4 devices is 20--25\% lower than the data used in the PDE model~\cite{Croix:2025axo}.
-To account for this discrepancy, we hypothesize and test the effect of excess absorption in the SiPM's surface layers.
-We artificially included this enhanced absorption in our simulation by reducing the transmission by \SI{12.5}{\%} and reflectivity by \SI{25}{\%}, which decreases the predicted ratio to \(0.55^{+0.03}_{-0.04}\) for \({}^{133}\text{Ba}\) and \(0.58^{+0.03}_{-0.04}\) for \({}^{137}\text{Cs}\).
-These values undershoot the experimental data by approximately \(1.3\sigma\) and \(1.7\sigma\), respectively.
-While absorption in the surface layers may be a contributing factor in other datasets or devices, the shadowing model provides the most accurate description of the data.
+This discrepancy is also visible in Figure~9 of Ref.~\cite{Croix:2025axo}, where the vacuum reflectivity data from Ref.~\cite{Lv:2019res} lie below the model expectation, while the same HPK optical description, including shadowing, better describes the other angular VUV4 measurements.
+The origin of this discrepancy is not clear, but possible explanations include device-to-device or batch-to-batch variation, differences in surface condition or contamination, or unaccounted-for systematic effects in the optical measurements.
+To evaluate the possible impact of this discrepancy, we hypothesize and test the effect of excess absorption in the SiPM surface layers, since specularly reflected photons traverse these layers twice.
+We artificially included this enhanced absorption in our simulation by reducing the transmission by \SI{12.5}{\%} and the specular reflectivity by \SI{25}{\%}, which decreases the predicted HPK-to-FBK detection ratio to \(0.55^{+0.03}_{-0.04}\) for \({}^{133}\mathrm{Ba}\) and \(0.58^{+0.03}_{-0.04}\) for \({}^{137}\mathrm{Cs}\).
+These values undershoot the experimental data by approximately \(1.3~\sigma\) and \(1.7~\sigma\), respectively.
+Therefore, while absorption in the surface layers may contribute to differences between optical datasets or devices, our data do not favor applying a reflectivity reduction of the magnitude reported in Ref.~\cite{Lv:2019res}.

-These findings highlight that the effective, in-situ PDE is a convolution of the intrinsic angle dependent efficiency of the SiPMs and system-level photon transport determined by detector geometry and event distributions.
-Thus, detector simulation requires requires a full optical simulation integrating an angular-dependent PDE model.
+These findings highlight that the effective photon detection ratio is a convolution of the intrinsic angle dependent efficiency of the SiPMs and system-level photon transport determined by detector geometry and event distributions.
+Thus, accurate detector simulation requires a full optical simulation integrating an angular-dependent PDE model.
 Ultimately, the relevant efficiency metric is not the peak normal-incidence efficiency, but this holistic treatment that includes the distribution of photon arrival angles.

-Future measurements will implement an internal calibration source and replace one HPK channel with a windowless HPK SiPM from a different manufacturing batch than the devices used in this study.
-The fixed-position internal source will minimize position-dependent photon transport variations and isolate the impact of the quartz windows from detection efficiency measurements.
-Combined with simultaneous FBK and reference PMT measurements in liquid xenon, this approach will enable absolute effective PDE determinations rather than ratios, providing more constrained characterization and better separation of intrinsic detector response from geometric transport effects.